This is a very pretty salad, if I say so myself. All the colors in this recipe remind me of Christmas

 Now, I have a skip in my step and a smile on my face.
-Sure, I have a song stuck in my head, but, it is worth it.
+This salad photo is making me drool and have happy feelings all around.

 When it comes to the looks department, however, it is beautiful on the outside and ugly on the inside.
 Sorry, it had to be said.